-School Councils are democracy in action.
-The School Council of St James’ CE Primary consists of two representatives of each class, from Year 1 to Year 6.
-The Council meets frequently, at least once every half-term, to express views and make decisions.
+Our Junior Leadership Team is democracy, a British value, in action.
+The Junior Leadership Team (JLT) of St James’ CE Primary consists of representatives from each class, from Year 1 to Year 6.
+The JLT meets frequently, at least once every half-term, to express views and make decisions.

 Staff are always keen to know the views of our pupils.
-For example, following curriculum-themed weeks we meet with the School Council to know more about what went well – councillors tell us they enjoy mixing classes and working with children from different year groups.
+For example, following curriculum-themed weeks we meet with the JLT to know more about what went well – junior leaders tell us they enjoy mixing classes and working with children from different year groups.

-Representatives of the School Council are very much active citizens.
+Representatives of the JLT are very much active citizens.

 At St James’ CE Primary, our Christian distinctiveness is important to us.
 As such, our JLT plays an active role in considering the distinctiveness of our school, expressing views and making decisions on the church aspects of our school.